getnexusapp/.github/EULA.md

 (h) intentionally interfere with the normal operation of the Software or attempt to gain unauthorized access to functionality that is not made available to you.

+Nothing in this section is intended to restrict rights that cannot legally be restricted under applicable law.

 ---

 ## 4. Ownership and Intellectual Property

 The Software is licensed, not sold.

-All rights, title, and interest in and to the Software, including its source code, object code, architecture, design, user interface, documentation, graphics, logos, and other proprietary elements, are owned by or licensed to Nawrass Andaloussi Dahman, except for third-party materials that are subject to their own licenses.
+All rights, title, and interest in and to the proprietary portions of the Software, including its source code, object code, architecture, design, user interface, documentation, graphics, logos, and other proprietary elements, are owned by or licensed to Nawrass Andaloussi Dahman, except for third-party materials that are subject to their own licenses.

 Nothing in this Agreement grants you ownership of the Software or any intellectual property rights in the Software except for the limited license expressly granted in Section 2.